a-djebali/a-djebali.github.io/_posts/2018-01-29-etl-query-twitter-hadoop-sqoop-hive.md

 There are five types of data structures

 * **Well structured** for example online purchase transactions.
-Generally can be stored in [RDBMS]() in the form of rows and columns
+Generally can be stored in [RDBMS](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm) in the form of rows and columns
 * **Incompatibly structured** such as data in Avro, JSON files, XML
-* **Semi-structured** like clickstream in log files (`2017-11-01 14:27:57,944-INFO : com.ovaledge.oasis.dao.DomainDaoImpl`), where we see the structure but require some rules to find the details
+* **Semi-structured** like clickstream in log files (`2017-01-29 14:27:57,944-INFO : com.ovaledge.oasis.dao.DomainDaoImpl`), where we see the structure but require some rules to find the details
 * **Unstructured text data** text written in various forms such as web pages, emails, chat messages, pdf files, word documents, etc.
 * **Fully unstructured** like videos, audio files and pictures

-Looking at all the above types that the data can have, the first question that comes in mind when deciding on the right tool for the job is: "How is the data look like?".
+Looking at all the above types that the data can have, the first question that comes to mind when deciding on the right tool for the job is: **"How is the data look like?"**.
 If your data has a very strict schema, and it doesn't deviate from that schema, then it's just well structured data.
 Then, maybe you should just be using an RDBMS like MySQL.
 However, as you start to try to analyze data with less structure or with extremely high volume, systems like MySQL become less useful, and it may become necessary to move out of the relational world.

 ## Solution (Proposition)

-Incompatibly structured, semi-structured, unstructured text data and fully unstructured are all terms for data that doesn't fit well or it doesn't at all into the relational model.
+Incompatibly structured, semi-structured, unstructured text data and fully unstructured are all terms for data that doesn't fit well or it doesn't at all into the relational model / RDBMS.
 What do we do with this data?
 Here's where [Hive](https://hive.apache.org/) shines. it's a data warehouse software project built on top of Apache Hadoop for providing data summarization, query and analysis.
 Hive gives a SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.

 It's extremely effective for dealing with data that doesn't quite fit into the RDBMS bucket, because it can process complex, nested types natively.
 Hive avoids the need for complicated transformations that might be otherwise necessary to handle this sort of data in a traditional relational system.
 Hive can also gracefully handle records that don't strictly conform to a table's schema.
 For example, if some columns are missing from a particular record, Hive can deal with the record by treating missing columns as NULLs.